Career Intelligence Resume Writing And Career Services

 If you’re conducting a confidential job search, include an innocuous statement like “always interested in connecting with like-minded people or clients and colleagues or making new connections” along with your email address.
 Whatever you choose to write make sure it doesn’t scream “I’m looking for a new job” in case your boss decides to read it.

-If you’re concerned about sharing your personal email address set up an email account specifically for your LinkedIn profile.
-Email addresses like carguy@ or talktome@ are not appropriate for your job search.
-Instead choose something simple like your name or a variation of your name.
+Whether your choose to share your personal email address or create a new one specifically for your job search, remember, everything, including your email address, affects your personal brand.
+Email addresses like carguy@ or talktome@ are not appropriate for professional use, including your job search.
+Instead, choose something simple like your name or a variation of your name.

 Avoid using @aol or @yahoo email addresses which can make you look like you’re stuck in the last century.
 Keep those old email addresses to use with family and friends but opt for something more current like an @gmail address for your job search.